kiranmayi3595/TrackAWorm/README.md

 6. Option to integrate external devices (e.g. a light source for optogenetic stimulation) through TTL signals.
 7. Plotting of forward and backward locomotion profiles.
 8. Resolution of a significant bug in the original version, with no other bugs identified in the current version.

+For more details see the installation instructions [here](https://health.uconn.edu/worm-lab/track-a-worm/).